ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 ### Inference output

-If the inference is successful, the output of `pypopsyn/learning/sbi_infer.py` will be saved in the directory specified in the `save_dir` option.
+If the inference has been performed successfully, the output of `pypopsyn/learning/sbi_infer.py` will be saved in the directory specified in the `save_dir` option.
 Specifically, inference will create a `logs` folder in this directory containing subfolders of the form `name/YYYYMMDD_HHMMSS`, where `YYYYMMDD_HHMMSS` denotes the date and time when the inference was launched.

-The `logs` directory contains the files `profile.json` and `profile.log`, which provide timing and profiling information for the inference script executed in each round.
-Additionally, within each `round_{i}` subfolder inside the logs directory, the following files are included:
+The `logs` subdirectories contain the files `profile.json` and `profile.log`, which provide timing and profiling information for the inference script executed across all round.
+Additionally, each `round_{i}` subfolder inside the logs directory contains the following files:

 * `samples_posterior.pt`: A tensor containing samples from the posterior distribution conditioned on the observed data.
 * `corner_plot_observed_sample.pdf`: A corner plot visualizing the approximated posterior distribution conditioned on the observed data.
-* `posterior_samples_test_data.npz`: A tensor containing the true values and the corresponding posterior samples for each sample in the test dataset.
+* `posterior_samples_test_data.npz`: A NumPy array containing the ground truths and the corresponding posterior samples for each sample in the test dataset.
-* `coverage_plot.pdf` and `coverage_probability.npy` files with the results of the coverage probability diagnostic test.
+* `coverage_plot.pdf` and `coverage_probability.npy` files with the results of the coverage probability diagnostic test if the coverage calculation was enabled.